casper-network/casper-sidecar/README.md

 request_timeout_in_seconds = 10
 ```

-This information determines outbound connection criteria for the Sidecar's `rest_server`. `18888` is the default, but operators are free to choose their own port as needed.
+This information determines outbound connection criteria for the Sidecar's `rest_server`.

+* `port` - The port for accessing the sidecar's `rest_server`. `18888` is the default, but operators are free to choose their own port as needed.
+* `max_concurrent_requests` - The maximum total number of simultaneous requests that can be made to the REST server.
+* `max_requests_per_second` - The maximum total number of requests that can be made per second.
+* `request_timeout_in_seconds` - The total time before a request times out.

 ```
 [event_stream_server]